 Not even normal, actually.
 It looked pristine.

-I now run the units just as a precaution measure.
+I run the units just as a precautionary measure.

 I run them every 3 to 4 days for about 5 hours.